geoffreybauduin/website-checker/README.md

 Flags:
   --help                         Show context-sensitive help (also try --help-long and --help-man).
-  --urls=URLS ...
-URLs to check
+  --workers=10                   Number of workers to perform the work --urls=URLS ...
+URLs to check --ignore-urls=IGNORE-URLS ...
-  --ignore-urls=IGNORE-URLS ...
 Ignore those URLs and do not attempt to fetch them.
 Expecting a regexp --no-external-inspection       Do not inspect external urls